aonanj/rubber-grips-road/README.md

 # Rubber Grips Road
 Embedded firmware for the Rubber Grips Road motorcycle accessory.
 The sketch targets the Arduino Nano Every and drives:
-- A MLX90614 infrared sensor for front-tire surface temperature (I²C on A4/A5).
+- A MLX90614 infrared (IR) sensor for front-tire surface temperature (I²C on A4/A5).
 - A BME280 for ambient temperature (shares the I²C bus).
 - An SPI color LCD (Adafruit ST77xx-compatible) showing color-coded status lines.

 ## Prototype Description
 * **Goal**: Provide a motorcycle operator with continuously updated information about tire surface temperature and lean angle safety.
-* Accessory composed of 4 major components: (1) an infrared temperature sensor, (2) an ambient temperature sensor, (3) an Arduino microcontroller, (4) a color LCD display.
+* Major components:
+  1. **IR temperature sensor**
-  * The infrared temperature sensor is mounted in a position proximate to the radiator guard, and directed to the front tire of the motorcycle in order to detect the surface temperature of the front tire.
+    * Directed to the front tire of the motorcycle in order to detect the surface temperature of the front tire.
+Suggested mounting locations: (1)radiator guard, (2) exterior surface of front-most outer fairing, (3) fork tube (if line-of-sight to tire surface), (4) exterior surface of cowl.
+  2. **Ambient temperature sensor**
-  * The ambient temperature sensor is mounted preferable at a location (e.g., interior surface of an outer fairing) that minimizes the influence of engine and exhaust heat and wind on ambient temperature readings.
+    * Preferably mounted at a location (e.g., interior surface of an outer fairing) that minimizes the influence of engine and exhaust heat and wind on ambient temperature readings.
+  3. **Microcontroller** (suggested: Arduino Nano Every)
-  * The microcontroller is preferably mounted on an interior surface of a fairing or behind the LCD display.
-The LCD display is preferably mounted on the handlebars or handlebar clamp.
+    * Preferably mounted on an interior surface of a fairing or behind the LCD display.
+  4. **LCD display**
+    * Preferably mounted on the handlebars or handlebar clamp.
-* Operational Workflow:
+* **Operational Workflow**:
-  1. The outputs of the infrared temperature sensor and ambient temperature sensor are input into the Arduino microcontroller.
+  1. Outputs of the IR temperature sensor and ambient temperature sensor are input into the Arduino microcontroller.
-  2. The microcontroller outputs a first value and a second value to display on the LCD display.
+  2. Microcontroller outputs a first value and a second value to display on the LCD display.
-     * The first value is the indicative of the surface temperature at which the infrared temperature sensor is directed.
+     * The first value is the indicative of the surface temperature at which the IR temperature sensor is directed.
      * The second value is indicative of the ambient temperature of the motorcycle’s current operating environment.
-  3. The microcontroller calculates the first value (updates every 0.5 seconds).
+  3. Microcontroller calculates the first value (updates every 0.5 seconds).
      1. Filters out outlier samples that are either less than a reasonable minimum surface temperature threshold or greater than a maximum reasonable surface temperature threshold.
-     2. Applies exponential smoothing that gives weight to new infrared temperature sensor readings while retaining memory of past infrared temperature sensor readings.
+     2. Applies exponential smoothing that gives weight to new IR temperature sensor readings while retaining memory of past IR temperature sensor readings.
-  4. The microcontroller calculates the second value (updates every 1 second).
+  4. Microcontroller calculates the second value (updates every 1 second).
      1. Filters out outlier samples that are either less than a reasonable minimum ambient temperature threshold or greater than a maximum reasonable ambient temperature threshold.
      2. Applies exponential smoothing that gives weight to new ambient temperature readings while retaining memory of past ambient temperature readings.
-  5. The microcontroller instructs the LCD display to present the first value.
+  5. Microcontroller instructs the LCD display to present the first value.
 First value presented in one of:
      * **Red**: 90℉ ≤  first value
        * Indicates tire grip at the contact patch is too low to maintain traction during countersteering or emergency braking.
      * **Yellow**: 90℉ < first value ≤ 130℉